 We thank you for your interest in Anne Arundel Community College.
 The Human Resources department supports the college’s central mission of learning and its commitment to cultural diversity.
 Through our efforts to recruit and retain a diverse population, we encourage an inclusive environment that reflects the community we serve.

-In the best interest of the College beginning Jan.
-1, 2014, only individuals who are residents of Maryland or one of the following states will be eligible for employment at the college: Delaware, Pennsylvania, Virginia, West Virginia or the District of Columbia.
+In the best interest of the College, only individuals who are residents of Maryland or one of the following states will be eligible for employment at the college: Delaware, Pennsylvania, Virginia, West Virginia or the District of Columbia.
 The college will annually review this restriction and, if appropriate, expand the list of states of employment eligibility.

 Anne Arundel Community College is an Equal Opportunity Employer.

-Apply online using AACC’s new applicant system.
-Please note that applications prior to November 2016 will not be in our new system and paper applications are not accepted.
+Apply online using AACC’s applicant system.
 Wondering about benefits?
 Full-time staff and faculty receive full medical coverage.

 You can create an account, work on it as needed, and submit when you’re ready.